TotallyInformation/web-components/libs/uibuilder.module.md

 ### Method: load

-The load method allows you to dynamically load external web components, ECMA modules, and plain JavaScript.
+The load method allows you to dynamically load external web components, ECMA modules, plain JavaScript, and CSS stylesheets.
+It also allows loading of JavaScript and CSS Styles from given text input.

 !> Please take note of the limitations and caveats of the load method.
-It works well for loading web components before adding them dynamically to your UI but there are a lot of things that can catch you out.
+It works well for loading web components before adding them dynamically to your UI.
+Also works well for dynamic changes to scripts and css.
+However, there are a lot of things that can catch you out.
 If having issues, use an import statement or a script tag.

 #### Caveats and limitations